kakra/gentoo-cgw/README.md

 Place the contained files in your file system and source the portage hooks into portage's bashrc.
 Then reinstall one of the supported applications.

+You can run `make install` to do the copying.
+You'd still need to properly hook into portage and reinstall packages.

 Uninstallation
 --------------